Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

 \section{Abstract}

-It is known that light-induced conical intersections can be formed between polaritonic potential energy surfaces due to the interaction of a molecule with the quantized radiation field of an optical or plasmonic nanocavity.
-Here we discuss the geometric phase (GP) effect of light-induced conical intersections by investigating the radiative emission of the cavity as an experimentally measurable physical quantity.
-It is shown that in certain situations the numerically exact ultrafast radiative emission signal from the lower polaritonic surface can be well approximated by extending the single-surface adiabatic model with the GP term.
-This can be seen as a clear fingerprint of the GP associated with the light-induced conical intersection.
+Polaritons -- hybrid light-matter states formed in cavity -- strongly change the properties of the underlying matter.
+In optical or plasmonic nanocavities, polaritons decay by radiative emission of the cavity, which is accessible experimentally.
+Due to the interaction of a molecule with the quantized radiation field, polaritons exhibit light-induced conical intersections (LICIs) which dramatically influence the nuclear dynamics of molecular polaritons.
+We show that ultrafast radiative emission from the lower polariton is controlled by the geometric phase imposed by the LICI.
+This finding provides insight into the process of emission and, furthermore, allows one to compute these signals by augmenting the Born-Oppenheimer approximation for polaritons with a geometric phase term.

-Conical intersections (CIs) are degeneracies between close-lying electronic states in molecular systems.\cite{Koppel198459,Yarkony1996985,Baer_2002,Domcke2004,Worth2004127,Baer2006} CIs are ubiquitous in polyatomic molecules which possess a dense manifold of electronic states and several nuclear degrees of freedom.
+Conical intersections (CIs) are degeneracies between close-lying electronic states of molecules.\cite{Koppel198459,Yarkony1996985,Baer_2002,Domcke2004,Worth2004127,Baer2006,02WoRo,08SiBlBe} CIs are ubiquitous in polyatomic molecules which possess a dense manifold of electronic states and several nuclear degrees of freedom.
 CIs enable radiationless transitions which take place between electronic states in the vicinity of nuclear configurations where the relevant potential energy surfaces (PESs) intersect.
-In order to properly describe these ultrafast processes one needs to invoke the coupled-electronic-state nonadiabatic approach instead of the so-called single-surface Born--Oppenheimer (BO) scheme \cite{Born1927} which fails in the presence of CIs.
+In order to properly describe ultrafast nonadiabatic processes one needs to invoke the coupled-electronic-state nonadiabatic approach instead of the so-called single-surface Born--Oppenheimer (BO) scheme \cite{Born1927} which breaks down in the presence of CIs.